 Because when people think that being depressed is stupid and that the more you think about it, the more depressed you get, how will they understand something as complicated as this?
 And swear to God, it is complicated.

-People think we are crazy who will do even crazier things just to attract attention.Share
+People think we are crazy who will do even crazier things just to attract attention.Share this quote